Craig's Ancestry Composition

 - Craig most likely had a parent, grandparent, or great-grandparent who was 100% Scandinavian.
 This person was likely born between 1860 and 1920.

-- Craig most likely had a second great-grandparent, third great-grandparent, fourth great-grandparent, or fifth great-grandparent who was 100% French & German.
-This person was likely born between 1740 and 1830.
+- Craig most likely had a great-grandparent, second great-grandparent, or third great-grandparent who was 100% French & German.
+This person was likely born between 1800 and 1860.

 - Craig most likely had a third great-grandparent, fourth great-grandparent, fifth great-grandparent, sixth great-grandparent, or seventh great (or greater) grandparent who was 100% Finnish.
 This person was likely born between 1680 and 1800.